Rest in Peace – Pacific Ocean Park

 At the left side of the pier we encountered what had been styled like a New England Fisherman’s Cove.
 Eastern themed, chemically treated facades with aged faux stone cast panels, were crumbling around us.
 James and I posed before a counter at a fire gutted concession stand.

 The red barn building formerly the “Zooland POP Animal Farm” stood across the way, a heliport symbol painted on the ground in front of it.
 I peeked inside.
-The roof was rotted and basically missing.
+The roof was rotted, barely shingled and open to the elements.
 In reviewing my pictures a week later I discovered an image of this building taken from below.
 Another quick portal to the netherworld with its pier supports all but gone the building was practically cantilevered over the ocean!

 Covering this area with photos we went back out on the main drag.
 A few feet to the left the pier abruptly ended.
 The “Mystic Isle” and the “Deepest Deep” attractions had, over the years, burned down and fallen into the ocean taking huge stretches of the pier with it.
 The water below was littered with burnt wood pilings and green I – beams, covered in crustaceans.
 The ocean resembled Neptune’s own bed of nails.